 AMC VIN Numbers

-Swygert, Editor of American Motors Car Magazine
+Courtesy of Frank Swygert, Editor of American Motors Car Magazine

 AMC assigned serial numbers as orders came in, not as the cars were actually assembled!
 Therefore, a car with a low serial number,"000001" for example, may not be the first one actually produced.
 Cars were assigned a "sequential assembly number" (see Unit Body Identification Plates) in the order they were produced.
 Conversely, the highest serialed car for a specific year will most likely NOT be the last one built.
-Actual assembly took place according to assembly line demands.
-This practice started at least in 1960, as that was the first appearance of the sequential assembly number, but may have been started earlier.
+Such as The Last AMC ever built.

 Serial numbers for early (prior to mid 1966) AMC vehicles will be found under the hood on a plate attached to the right (passenger side) wheel well panel.
 Later models have this number on the dash panel on the drivers side where it can be viewed from the outside through the windshield.